saivert/alt-analog-output/README.md

         [hint]
         indep_hp = true

+    The file `etc/modprobe.d/hda.conf` in the repository will make sure this file is loaded.

 3. Create an udev rule file to select pulseaudio profile-set for this card.
 The subsystem ID you got earlier can be broken up into two WORDS where the first is the `subsystem_vendor` and the second is the `subsystem_device`.

         UBSYSTEM!="sound", GOTO="pulseaudio_end"